-- Four films: supine-frontal (AP), cross-table lateral, 30° RPO, and 30° LPO. - Record the table-to-film distance and use the same distance at each subsequent examination. - · Ensure entire device is captured on each single image format lengthwise. - The middle photocell, thoracic spine technique, or manual technique should be used for all views to ensure adequete penetration of the medistinum.
+- · Two films: supine-frontal (AP) and cross-table lateral - Record the table-to-film distance and use the same distance at each subsequent examination - Ensure entire device is captured on each single image format lengthwise

-If there is any concern about the device integrity (e.g., kinking, stent breaks, barb separation, relative component migration), it is recommended to use magnified views.
+• The middle photocell should be used for all views to ensure adequate penetration of the mediastinum If there is any concern about the device integrity (e.g., kinking, stent breaks, barb separation, relative component migration), it is recommended to use magnified views.
 The attending physician should evaluate films for device integrity (entire device length, including components) using 2-4X magnification visual aid.

-12.4 MRI Information
+12.4 MRI Safety and Compatibility

-Non-clinical testing has demonstrated that the Zenith TAA Endovascular Graft is MR Conditional according to ASTM F2503.
-A patient with this endovascular graft may be safely scanned after placement under the following conditions.
+Non-clinical testing has demonstrated that the Zenith TX2 TAA Endovascular Graft with Pro-Form is MR Conditional.
+It can be scanned safely under the following conditions: